 Looking for the best keto friendly Mexican dishes?
 When you’re eating out on keto, Mexican food is a great option if you know the right tricks.
 Find out my secret to enjoying low carb Mexican food on the keto diet!
 With these easy tips, you can eat at Mexican restaurants on keto and even enjoy a keto friendly margarita (or two! 😉)

 This post contains affiliate links.
 I only post links to products I completely trust and highly recommend.
-Please see full disclosure here.
+Please see the full disclosure here.

 When you’re eating out on keto, Mexican food is a delicious option!
 It has plenty of healthy fats, such as cheese, sour cream, and avocado (guacamole anyone?)
 Plus, many of the dishes are low carb if you omit tortillas, rice, and beans!
 This simple guide will show you exactly how to enjoy Mexican food on the keto diet.
-No more guess work– you’ll learn exactly what to order and how to order it!
+No more guesswork– you’ll learn exactly what to order and how to order it!
 Lose weight while enjoying fajitas, carne asada, and more!

 What can I eat at Mexican Restaurants on Keto?

 Your best bet for enjoying Mexican food on keto is to go for dishes that have protein, fat, and a few veggies with NO STARCH!
-The easiest way to do this is to choose protein dishes like carne asada or fajitas and swap out any stachy sides (tortillas, rice, or beans) for more veggies or even a fat (like avocado or extra cheese).
+The easiest way to do this is to choose protein dishes like carne asada or fajitas and swap out any starchy sides (tortillas, rice, or beans) for more veggies or even a fat (like avocado or extra cheese).

 Here are some examples of Keto friendly Mexican options:

 - Steak, chicken, or shrimp fajitas– Fajitas are an AWESOME keto friendly Mexican option because they have protein and plenty of fat.
 Fajitas typically have meat (if you want the highest amount of fat, choose steak), peppers and onions, cheese, sour cream, guacamole, salsa, rice, beans, and tortillas.
 The cheese, sour cream, and guacamole will help you stay in ketosis since they’re all high fat and low carb.
 Peppers and onions are low carb veggies, so you can eat those too.
 BUT the rice, beans, and tortillas have to go!
-You can replace these starchy sides with a small side salad, extra peppers and onions, or extra sour cream, cheese, or guacamole.
+You can replace these starchy sides with a small side salad, extra peppers, and onions, or extra sour cream, cheese, or guacamole.
 You can also ask for large lettuce leaves to replace the tortillas and make lettuce wraps.
 Another good option is a side of sliced avocado.
 No matter how you order, you can’t go wrong with keto friendly Mexican fajitas!

 - Carne Asada– This is another great keto friendly Mexican option!
 Carne Asada is marinated and grilled steak that’s low carb and has a TON of flavor!
 Sometimes it’s served with rice and/or beans, so swap those sides for veggies and guacamole and you’re good to go!

 - Pollo Asado– This is a keto friendly Mexican roast chicken dish.
 Sometimes it has butter caramelized onions on top (bonus: these contain lots of fat!)
-This is another great low carb Mexican option as long long as you swap out any starchy sides (see above)
+This is another great low carb Mexican option as long as you swap out any starchy sides (see above)

 - Tacos– Yes– tacos can be keto friendly!
 The inside of tacos is generally great for keto– meat, guacamole, lettuce, cheese, etc. Just ask for tacos without the tortillas.
 You can ask them to replace the tortillas with lettuce leaves or avocado slices.
 You can also ask them to put the taco filling on a salad for you!

 - Ceviche– Ceviche is a dish made with raw seafood/fish cured in citrus juice (lime, lemon, or orange) and served with onions, tomatoes, and cilantro.
-This is a great keto friendly Mexican option, since it doesn’t typically have added sugar or carbs (you should always check with your server though!)
+This is a great keto friendly Mexican option since it doesn’t typically have added sugar or carbs (you should always check with your server though!)
 You can order it with avocado or drizzle a few teaspoons of olive oil on top for extra fat.

 - Nachos (with lettuce instead of chips)– One clever idea for a keto friendly Mexican dish is to order nachos, but ask the restaurant to replace the chips with large pieces of lettuce.
 Nachos usually have some sort of protein along with cheese, sour cream, and guacamole.
 This is a great high fat, low carb Mexican dish without the chips.
 You should also omit beans, corn, or any other forms of starch.
 If the nachos contain queso or salsa, see the next section for tips!